Disciplinary Procedures Training

 Although it is necessary to put effective disciplinary procedure in place, disciplinary hearings are somethings most people prefer to avoid.
 One of the most effective ways to avoid the need for disciplining employees is to have clear guidelines on what behaviours are acceptable.
 Employees should know what actions they can expect to face if these behaviours are not observed.
-For information on raising complaints or dealing with a problem an employee has raised see this Acas guide to disciplinary actions
+For information on raising complaints or dealing with a problem an employee has raised, see the ACAS code of practice at their website

 This disciplinary and grievance training course covers the aims disciplinary procedures to help HR managers set up an effective framework to work with.
 The course also cover penalties, including investigations, allegations and suspensions, procedures for carrying out hearings, and appeals.